byronicle/byronicle.github.io/index.md

 **On Time Tech, San Francisco**
 *Senior IT Technician*
 **Mar 2011 – Mar 2015**
+- Designed, implemented and maintained Level 1 PCI-DSS compliant infrastructure for merchant after security breach
-- Designed PCI-DSS Level 1 compliant networks, verified by independent QSA audits for three years
+- Acted as liaison for PCI compliance which was verified by an independent QSA for three consecutive years
-- Led virtualization, wireless infrastructure, and VLAN-based network deployments for SMB clients
+- Designed and maintained sites with multiple VLANs and complex switching and routing in single and multi-site infrastructures
+- Designed and maintained enterprise wireless solutions
+- Implemented server virtualization infrastructure
+- Experienced implementing virtual desktops in a PCI environment
-- Coordinated multi-site IT deployments for new restaurants using Micros Systems and POS Lavu
+- Coordinated and implemented IT Infrastructure for New Restaurants with Micros Systems, and POS Lavu
+- Maintained and supported Windows Domain Environments
+- Implemented and maintained log management
-- Managed AWS-hosted virtual desktops and Linux server instances
+- Built and managed AWS virtual desktops, and linux instances
-- Led multiple office relocations new IT deployments for small/medium businesses

 **Previous Roles (2007–2010)**
 *Data Center Technician, Developer, Systems Analyst, Lab Assistant*